matwilso/matwilso.github.io/_posts/gpt-sim.md

-Based on recent advances in language modeling---with the incredible capabilities of massively scaled but relatively "dumb" approaches trained to predict the next token---powerful video prediction doesn't seem too far off.
+Based on recent advances in language modeling---with the incredible capabilities of massively scaled but relatively "dumb" approaches trained to predict the next token (i.e., [GPT-3](https://www.gwern.net/newsletter/2020/05#gpt-3))---powerful video prediction doesn't seem too far off.
-Maybe not immediate, due to compute costs, necessary improvements in arches, training, etc., but it's definitely on our horizon.
+Maybe not immediate, due to compute costs, necessary improvements in arches, training, etc., but it's definitely on our near-term horizon.

 Once we do create a general video prediction model, that puts us a small step away from a general physics simulator.
 In video prediction, you feed the model a "prompt" video and the model tells you what is going to happen next.